BashSenpai/cli/README.md

 ## Features

 - Supercharged by ChatGPT.
-- Interact with the BashSenpai API to ask questions and receive detailed answers.
-- Store and manage your interaction history for future reference.
+- Heavily customized prompts that take advantage of a multi-step self-refletion process for best possible results.
+- Ask follow-up questions without providing any contxt; our backend automatically takes care of including your last interactons.
+- Always get answers that can be run directly in the terminal along with explanations of what each command does.
+- Nicely formatted responses with customizable colors for improved readability.
-- Customize the persona of BashSenpai to add a touch of fun and personality to your interactions.
+- Change the persona of BashSenpai to add a touch of fun and personality to your interactions.
-- Beautifully formatted responses using colors and comments for improved readability.

 ## Table of Contents